27th Texas Cavalry Regiment

 The 27th Texas Cavalry Regiment, at times also known as Whitfield's Legion or 1st Texas Legion or 4th Texas Cavalry Battalion, was a unit of mounted volunteers that fought in the Confederate States Army during the American Civil War.
 First organized as the 4th Texas Cavalry Battalion or Whitfield's Legion, the unit served dismounted at Pea Ridge and First Corinth.
 Additional companies from Texas were added and the unit was upgraded to the 27th Texas Cavalry Regiment or 1st Texas Legion later in 1862.
 Still dismounted, the unit fought at Iuka and Second Corinth.
 The regiment was remounted and fought at Holly Springs in 1862, Thompson's Station in 1863, and at Yazoo City, Atlanta, Franklin, and Third Murfreesboro in 1864.
 The regiment surrendered to Federal forces in May 1865 and its remaining soldiers were paroled.

 Whitfield's Legion or 4th Texas Cavalry

 Formation

+John Wilkins Whitfield was the first colonel.

-The 4th Texas Cavalry Battalion, also known as Whitfield's Legion, began its existence as an independent cavalry company organized by Captain John Wilkins Whitfield in Lavaca County.
+The 4th Texas Cavalry Battalion, also known as Whitfield's Legion, began its existence as an independent cavalry company organized by Captain John W. Whitfield in Lavaca County.
 The company marched to join Benjamin McCulloch's forces at Fort Smith, Arkansas, where it was combined with three independent cavalry companies from Texas and one from Arkansas to form a battalion, which was led by newly promoted Major Whitfield.
 The other Texas companies were led by Captains Edwin R. Hawkins from Hunt County, John H. Broocks from San Augustine County, and B. H. Norsworth from Jasper County.
 Normally a legion consists of infantry, cavalry, and artillery, but Whitfield's Legion was all cavalry.
 It was reported to have a strength of 339 men at one point in late 1861.